Top 7 Differences Between Mountain Gorillas Vs Lowland Gorillas

 Mountain gorillas are scientifically called Gorilla beringei beringei while lowland gorillas, specifically the western are called Gorilla gorilla gorilla.
 The names themselves are a clear description to show that these two gorilla subspecies are different though from the same genus.

-They inhabit the Virunga mountain ranges which span over these countries and are typically found in the Volcanoes National Park of Rwanda, Mgahinga Gorilla National Park of Uganda, and Virunga National Park of Congo.
-They are also found in Bwindi Impenetrable National Park of Uganda which is not part of the Virunga mountain range.
+They inhabit the Virunga mountain ranges, which span over these countries and are typically found in the Volcanoes National Park of Rwanda, Mgahinga Gorilla National Park of Uganda, and Virunga National Park of Congo.
+They are also found in the Bwindi Impenetrable National Park of Uganda, which is not part of the Virunga mountain range.

 They inhabit lowland tropical forests and are much confined to the montane forests of the eastern regions of Congo typically because of their more humid and warmer temperatures compared to the habitats of their counterparts.